 Doctor of Philosophy in French Studies

-Applicants for the doctorate in French studies are normally required to present the MA degree in French or to demonstrate its equivalent for admission into the PhD program.
-Students with a background in comparative literature or with a specialization in French within another national literature and language program are admitted to the PhD program on a case-by-case basis.
-All incoming doctoral students must have demonstrable, broad knowledge in French literature and culture as well as a general background in critical theory (i.e. course work in critical theory and/or course work that incorporates a strong component of critical theory).
+MA degree in French or its equivalent.
+Students with a background in comparative literature or with a specialization in French within another national literature and language program are admitted on a case-by-case basis.
+All incoming doctoral students must have demonstrable, broad knowledge in French literature and culture as well as a general background in critical theory (i.e., coursework in critical theory and/or coursework that incorporates a strong component of critical theory).

-77 credits (beyond the 45 required for the French Studies' MA), of which 25 should be taken in applicable 500-level courses (graduate seminars both inside and outside the division) and 27 as dissertation credits (FRENCH 800).
+77 credits (beyond the 45 required for the French studies MA), of which 25 should be taken in applicable 500-level courses (graduate seminars both inside and outside the division) and 27 as dissertation credits (FRENCH 800).
 The other 25 credits of 400-level and above courses should be chosen in collaboration with the Graduate Program Coordinator.
 10 of these credits can be 600-level independent studies.
 Doctoral students work closely with the Graduate Program Coordinator in the selection of graduate seminars within French studies and of courses outside French studies that correspond to the students' cross-disciplinary interests.
-The doctoral coursework should normally be completed in six full-time academic quarters, after which the doctoral student advances to PhD candidate status and completes the minimum 27 hours of dissertation credits.
-Upon completion of the requisite course credits and the other departmental requirements, the student proceeds, with the approval of the doctoral Supervisory Committee, to the written general examinations and then to the oral general examinations.

-The department awards annually a number of teaching assistantships.
+The department awards a number of teaching assistantships.
+Teaching assistants normally participate in teaching three classes during the academic year.
+A typical class is limited to approximately 25 students and meets five hours a week for the 10 weeks of the quarter.
 Research assistantships are available on a limited and competitive basis.
-The assistant normally participates in teaching three classes during the academic year.
-Each class is limited to approximately 25 students and meets five hours a week for the 10 weeks of the quarter.

 Graduate Program Adviser